 Vinyl ester resins offer corrosion resistance and durability and are widely used in chemicals processing equipment, boat hulls and other demanding applications The handling characteristics, properties, and even price, of vinyl ester resins generally fall between those of polyester and epoxy resin.

-Lengthwise strands or yarns in a weaving process of a fabric.
+Lengthwise strands or yarns in a woven fabric.

-Strands or yarns that lie and are woven in the cross direction of a fabric.
+Strands or yarns that are woven in the cross direction of a woven fabric.